aws-quickstart/cdk-eks-blueprints/docs/addons/amp-addon.md

   .addOns(addOn)
   .build(app, 'my-stack-name');
 ```
 Pattern # 3 : Passing on AMP Remote Write Endpoint URL of an existing AMP workspace to be used to remote write metrics.
+This pattern does not create an AMP workspace.
+Deploys an ADOT collector with `deployment` as the mode to remote write metrics to AMP workspace of the URL passed as input.
+This pattern ignores any other property values passed if `prometheusRemoteWriteURL` is present.

 ```typescript
 import 'source-map-support/register';